the-turing-way/the-turing-way/book/website/reproducible-research/testing/testing-guidance.md

 <a name="General_guidance_and_good_practice_for_testing"></a>
 # General guidance and good practice for testing

-There are several [different kinds](#Types_of_tests) of testing which each have best practice specific to them.
+There are several {ref}`different kinds`<rr-testing-types-of-testing> of testing which each have best practice specific to them.
 Nevertheless, there is some general guidance that applies to all of them, which will be outlined here.

+(rr-testing-write-tests)=
 ## Write Tests - Any Tests!

 Starting the process of writing tests can be overwhelming, especially if you have a large code base.
 Further to that, as mentioned, there are many kinds of tests, and implementing all of them can seem like an impossible mountain to climb.